-(Pocket-lint) - Figuring out what the best gaming monitor is can be a tough decision - specs often vary significantly, even in the same price bracket, and adding a curved screen into the equation means there's yet another thing to wrap your head around.
+(Pocket-lint) - Discovering the right gaming monitor for your needs can be tough.
+Specs often vary significantly, even in the same price bracket, and adding a curved screen into the equation means there's yet another thing to wrap your head around.

 Curved monitors are measured between 1500R and 4000R, with lower numbers indicating a more pronounced bend.
-There are positives and minuses to leaning more to one side of the scale, but don't forget there's also the other main specs to consider, too, including resolution, response time and refresh rate.
+There are positives and minuses to leaning more to one side of the scale - and we'll offer more advice on this below our picks - but don't forget there's also the other main specs to consider, too, including resolution, response time and refresh rate.

 ASUS TUF Gaming VG32VQ1B (32-inch)

-Asus' VG32VQ1B isn't just one of the best curved gaming monitors, it's one of the best full-stop.
+Asus' VG32VQ1B isn't just one of the best curved gaming monitors to consider, it's one of the best full-stop.